TheYellowArchitect/youtube-dlp-bash/README.md

 # Give your input to dmenu (bash could work, but ? character triggers zsh globs and other annoying terminal bugs)
 targeturl="$(dmenu -p Download </dev/null)"

+# Pass targeturl to youtube downloader (works for any kind of video)
 yt-dlp -P /home/username/videos "$targeturl"
 ```